 Harry had discarded the idea of him being a being from another planet or universe.
 Thinking back, it did sound sort of silly to think so.
-Yep, he was a mutant of sorts... or the next step in the evolution scale.
+Yep, he was a mutant of sorts... or the next step in the evolutionary scale.

-That was a more rationale conclusion.
+That was a more rational conclusion.

 Maybe Dave could help sort out the thoughts in his head.

 "I was grounded these past two months.
-Besides, I'm here now aren't I?"
+Besides, I'm here now, aren't I?"